AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 make
 ```
 # Preparation of VCF file input
 ## Step 1.
-Take "raw" tutorial VCF file and double check what we're working with:
+Take "raw" tutorial VCF file and double check what we're working with

 count number of individuals (should = 33):